Cairo is a magical place and every kind of holidaymaker can create unforgettable memories here...

-The River Nile itself is a major tourist draw.
+Relaxing: The River Nile itself is a major tourist draw.
 Cruises along the Nile are vastly popular and a great way to explore its beauty, particularly with the incredible sunsets and the opportunity to hop off and visit the ancient temples during the day.
-Old Cairo is also well worth visiting, particularly if you fancy a break from the constant activity in the main city.
-It is the home of five of the original 20 churches of the Coptic Christian Community and Egypt's first mosque and its oldest synagogue.
-If you're looking to explore Egypt's history under one roof then visit the Egyptian Museum of Antiquities, located in the downtown area, with more than 100,000 artefacts including royal mummies of some of the most powerful figures in Egyptian history.

-Shopping in Cairo is a unique experience perfect for those who love to pick up tourists trinkets such as onyx Pharaoh cats, and it's a great opportunity to haggle.
-The most famous market is Kahn al-Khalili, situated within Islamic Cairo, with traders bargaining and offering everything from perfumes to clothing.
-It's a great place to people watch too and get a real taste of modern Egyptian life.
+Shopping: Shopping in Cairo, you can pick up tourists trinkets such as onyx Pharaoh cats - plus it's a great opportunity to haggle.
+The best known market is Kahn al-Khalili, situated within Islamic Cairo, with traders bargaining and offering everything from perfumes to clothing.
+It's a great place to people watch, too, and get a real taste of modern Egyptian life.

-The nightlife in Cairo is comparatively quiet for such a large city with the men tending to congregate in coffee houses and the women visiting each other at their homes.
-Nonetheless there are some exciting venues such as Latex, which caters for clubbers, Palmyra, which gives you an insight into traditional belly dancing and the Cairo Jazz Club, which is a nightclub, bar and restaurant rolled into one.
-The restaurants throughout Cairo are expanding in numbers, but you should head to the most affluent areas to make the most of eating out.
+Nightlife: The nightlife in Cairo is comparatively quiet for such a large city with the men tending to congregate in coffee houses and the women visiting each other at their homes.
+Nonetheless there are some exciting venues such as Latex, which caters for clubbers, Palmyra, which gives you an insight into traditional belly dancing, and the Cairo Jazz Club, which is a nightclub, bar and restaurant rolled into one.